bcmills/go2go/subtypes.md

 Δ ⊢ chan τ <: chan<- τ
 ```

-As with the case for identical underlying types, we cannot make a _defined_ type
-with underlying type `chan T` a subtype of `<-chan T`, because it is
-[possible](https://play.golang.org/p/R_fgYsEJw7S) to use a `<-chan T` in a
-context that excludes other defined types.
+Unlike a defined type, a literal channel type with a direction can never acquire
+methods in the future.
+However, we cannot exclude the possibility of new
+interface types themselves: for example, if [sum types][] are ever added to the
+language, `chan T` could not reasonably be assignable to a sum type that allows
+both `<-chan T` and `chan<- T`, since we could not determine to which of those
+types it should decay.
+However, each of `<-chan T` and `chan<- T` could
+individually be assignable to such a sum.

 --------------------------------------------------------------------------------